0x0zgdo/betterlavezares/README.md

 ## About

-BetterLavezares.org is a volunteer-driven, open-source project that empowers the people of Solano with easy access to local government information.
+BetterLavezares.org is a volunteer-driven, open-source project that empowers the people of Lavezares with easy access to local government information.
 The platform aggregates public data from official government portals and presents it in a user-friendly, accessible format.

 **Cost to the People of Lavezares = ₱0**